brunorochax/udacity_dataengineer_project4/README.md

 <img width="400" src="Images/create_cluster_button.png">

-On next window, use the follow configurations (you could reduce o increase machines size if you want), select key pair that you've created and click on "Create cluster", on bottom of page:
+On next window, use the follow configurations (you could reduce or increase machines size if you want), select key pair that you've created and click on "Create cluster", on bottom of page:

 <img width="600" src="Images/cluster_configuration.png">